agnostk/agnostk/README.md

 ## Hi there, I'm **Felipe**!

 I started studying programming in 2008, at the age of nine, with the goal of creating games in Flash and ActionScript.
 I felt in love with programming and never stopped learning.
 I have knowledge in several programming languages and software architecture principles.
 I have participated in several competitions in robotics, competitive programming and game development (which is my favorite hobby by the way).
-I have two cats (Myelin😺 and Voxel 😸).

 ----